xinzzzhou/TextFusionHTS/README.md

 python main_wiki.py
 ```

+## Tips
+Drop_last will influence the number of data windows in the end.
+To achieve a fair comparison, we didn't use drop_last for testing.

 ## Acknowledgement
 Our implementation adapts [Time-Series-Library](https://github.com/thuml/Time-Series-Library) as the code base and have extensively modified it to our purposes.
 We thank the authors for sharing their implementations and related resources.